KMA66/Playtesters.API/README.md

 - Built-in IP geolocation system powered by ip-api.com, with caching to minimize API calls and improve performance.
 - Secure admin endpoints using an API key stored in `.env`.
 - Public endpoint for game clients to validate access keys.
+- Public endpoint to report and accumulate playtime, allowing game clients to increment hours played.
 - Easy to integrate with Unity or any custom launcher/client.
 - Organized structure using use cases, services, DTOs, validators, and minimal APIs.